Which place is cheaper, Puerto Viejo or Managua?

 In the autumn, Managua often gets more sunshine than Puerto Viejo.
 Managua gets 195 hours of sunny skies this time of year, while Puerto Viejo receives 159 hours of full sun.

 Managua is around the same temperature as Puerto Viejo in the autumn.
-The temperature in Managua is usually 27°C (81°F) in October, and Puerto Viejo stays around 26°C (79°F).
+The daily temperature in Managua averages around 27°C (81°F) in October, and Puerto Viejo fluctuates around 26°C (79°F).

 Both Puerto Viejo and Managua are popular destinations to visit in the winter with plenty of activities.
-Plenty of visitors come to Managua because of the warm tropical climate that lasts throughout the year.
-Plenty of visitors come to Puerto Viejo because of the warm tropical climate that lasts throughout the year.
+The warm climate attracts visitors to Managua throughout the year.
+Plenty of visitors come to Puerto Viejo because of the warm climate and sunshine that lasts throughout the year.

 It rains a lot this time of the year in Puerto Viejo.
 In January, Managua usually receives less rain than Puerto Viejo.
 Managua gets 4 mm (0.2 in) of rain, while Puerto Viejo receives 319 mm (12.6 in) of rain each month for the winter.